 (8) When the defendant is brought before the Supreme Court, the Court may, pending determination of the matter, direct that the defendant be kept in such custody as the Court may determine or direct that the defendant be released.

-[Section 15C inserted by No. 30 of 2006 s.
+[Section 15C inserted: No. 30 of 2006 s.
 8.]

 15D.
 Conditional release of defendant